0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 As each note is consumed, its hash and nullifier are computed.

 The transaction nullifier commitment is computed via a sequential hash of `(nullifier, ZERO)` pairs for all input notes.
-This step involves authentication such that the input note data provided via the advice provider is consistent with the chain history.
+This step involves authentication so that the input note data provided via the advice provider is consistent with the chain history.

 !!! info
     - Note data is required for computing the nullifier, e.g. the [note script](../notes.md#main-script) and the serial number.